cpp-for-yourself/lectures-and-homeworks/readme.md

 ### Most of the code snippets are validated automatically
 If you **do** find an error in some of those, please open an issue in this repo!

-### Icons used in this file
-- <a href="https://www.flaticon.com/free-icons/presentation" title="presentation icons">Presentation icon created by Freepik - Flaticon</a>
-- <a href="https://www.flaticon.com/free-icons/teaching" title="teaching icons">Teaching icon created by Eucalyp - Flaticon</a>